 Can an aggravated DWI be reduced to a misdemeanor?

-It can be possible to reduce your aggravated DWI to a misdemeanor DWI.
+Sometimes.
 The most common reduction is a plea to a non-aggravated DWI tier, which preserves the conviction but strips the felony classification.
 Whether a reduction is realistic depends on the strength of the state’s evidence, the validity of the trigger the state pleads, and the discretion of the prosecuting attorney.
 A reduction is more likely when one of the prior convictions has a defect we can document, or when the underlying stop or test has a constitutional problem.

 What is an Ignition Interlock Device (IID) and when is it required?

 An IID is a breathalyzer installed in your vehicle that prevents the engine from starting if alcohol is detected.
-Under RSMo 302.525, an IID is required as a condition of any limited driving privilege granted during a license suspension, revocation, or denial connected to an intoxication-related offense.
+Under RSMo § 302.525, an IID is required as a condition of any limited driving privilege granted during a license suspension, revocation, or denial connected to an intoxication-related offense.

 Does an aggravated DWI conviction affect my CDL?